Definition of Lua Array

 end

-In the above lines of code, we are trying to create a single dimensional array in Lua, as you can see we have created ‘a1’ array and assign some values inside it.
-If you want to see the array elements that we may need to iterate them using for loop in Lua.
+In the above lines of code, we are trying to create a single-dimensional array in Lua; as you can see, we have created an ‘a1’ Array and assigned some values inside it.
+Suppose you want to know the array elements that we may need to iterate them using for loop in Lua.
 We can mention the range and print the values.
-So this will only contain the rows, or collection of rows which represent the elements of an array.
+So this will only contain the rows or a collection of rows representing an array’s elements.

-2) Multi-dimensional array: Multi-dimensional array is a collection of rows and columns, they are not as straightforward as a single-dimensional array, it is a bit different.
-To create a multi-dimensional array in Lua we have two different ways to do this,
+2) Multi-dimensional Array: Multi-dimensional Array is a collection of rows and columns; they are not as straightforward as a single-dimensional array; it is a bit different.
+Creating a multi-dimensional array in Lua, we have two different ways to do,

 - a) we can use arrays of arrays

-- b) single dimensional array with manipulation indices (this is as per the documentation of Lua.)
+- b) single dimensional Array with manipulation indices (as per Lua’s documentation.)

 Let’s take a look at its syntax to understand its implementation in detail;